rhutikcodes/NxtJob-Internship-Test-Backend/athithian_v/coding_task/readme.md

       - All files are deleted with the collected URL.

    4. **/document/set-permission/{docId}:$\color{blue}[Get]$**

       - Only owner of the file can perform this action.
       - Permission for the use is set.

+   5. **/document/view/:$\color{blue}[Get]$**
+      - In order to view the document, the document ID must be passed as query Parameter.
+      - Then the permission check is done, the logged in user must either be the owner of the file or must have permission to view/edit.
+      - Then the file is served to the user after permission check.

 # Coding Task